stackdio/stackdio/stackdio/README.rst

     mkvirtualenv stackdio
     workon stackdio

 ###### Clone and initialize stackdio:

-    # Set the django secret key environment variable.
-For development purposes
-    # this can be just about anything, but when in production, choose something
-    # very, very hard to guess - random gibberish is mostly preferred :)
-    export DJANGO_SECRET_KEY='randomgibberishgobbeltygook'

-    # Set the following environment variables for MySQL
+    # Clone the source down

-    export MYSQL_USER='stackdio'
-    export MYSQL_PASS='password'
+    hg clone https://hg.corp.digitalreasoning.com/internal/configuration-management /mnt/stackdio_root

-    # Setting the following environment variables is also required.
-Again, I
+    # Set up some environment variables
-    # suggest putting them in your virtualenv's postactivate file.
-These are
-    # so Django and celery tasks know where to get to salt configuration and
-    # scripts.
-We won't be installing salt or salt cloud for a bit, but go
-    # ahead and set them.

-    export SALT_ROOT=/opt/salt_root
-    export SALT_STATE_ROOT=/opt/salt_root/srv/salt
-    export SALT_MASTER_CONFIG=/opt/salt_root/etc/salt/master
-    export SALT_CLOUD_CONFIG=/opt/salt_root/etc/salt/cloud
-    export SALT_CLOUDVM_CONFIG=/opt/salt_root/etc/salt/cloud.profiles
-    export SALT_CLOUD_PROVIDERS_CONFIG=/opt/salt_root/etc/salt/cloud.providers

-    NOTE: If using virtualenv-wrapper it's best to put these in your postactivate script as you may be using multiple projects that require the same environment variables, but with different values.
+    The file `/mnt/stackdio_root/postactivate` contains several environment
+    variables that need to be exported.
+You can put these in your stackdio users bash_profile or in your stackdio virtual environments bin/postactivate file.
+Be sure to take a look at them and make any appropriate changes and if you don't use virtualenv, make sure to source the appropriate file to get the new variables.

-    # Reinitialize your virtualenv to get those new environment variables
+    # Initialize your virtualenv

     workon stackdio

-    hg clone https://hg.corp.digitalreasoning.com/internal/configuration-management stackdio_root
+    # Install stackd.io's Python dependencies into the virtualenv

-    cd stackdio_root/stackdio
+    cd /mnt/stackdio_root/stackdio
     pip install -r stackdio/requirements/local.txt

     # NOTE: On CentOS, you'll likely get an error like "This openssl-devel package does not work your architecture"